rVanskike/CS-499_Comp_Sci_Capstone/Project 3 Databases/README.md

 #### Components

-- `__init__(self, root, dashboard)`: Initializes the intake GUI with the main window and dashboard reference.
+- `__init__()`: Initializes the intake GUI with the main window and dashboard reference.
-- `intake_new_dog(self)`: Creates a new window for dog intake, adds input fields and a submit button.
+- `intake_new_dog()`: Creates a new window for dog intake, adds input fields and a submit button.
-- `submit_new_dog(self, entries, window)`: Collects and validates data from the input fields, inserts the new dog into the database, and refreshes the Dogs Treeview.
+- `submit_new_dog()`: Collects and validates data from the input fields, inserts the new dog into the database, and refreshes the Dogs Treeview.
-- `intake_new_monkey(self)`: Creates a new window for monkey intake, adds input fields and a submit button.
+- `intake_new_monkey()`: Creates a new window for monkey intake, adds input fields and a submit button.
-- `submit_new_monkey(self, entries, window)`: Collects and validates data from the input fields, inserts the new monkey into the database, and refreshes the Monkeys Treeview.
+- `submit_new_monkey()`: Collects and validates data from the input fields, inserts the new monkey into the database, and refreshes the Monkeys Treeview.

 ----
 ### 11. edit_gui.py